ronkuby-mage/fire-mage-simulation/README.md

 Here, min and max reflect the range of stats from raid buffed to raid + world + consumable buffed (within reason).
 The world buffs are: Dire Maul Tribute Crit, Ony, Zandalar (effectively +1% crit), and Songflower.
 The consumables are Brilliant Wizard Oil, Elixir of Greater Firepower, Greater Arcane Elixir, and Flask of Supreme Power.
 These are the stat ranges used to determine the rotations for the respective gear levels.
 At each gear level the equivalencies will be calculated over a much larger range of stats, still with the fixed rotations.

-The simulation starts immediately before the first scorch finishes casting.
+The simulation starts when the first scorch starts casting.
 Each of the mages is given a normally distributed initial delay with standard deviation 1.0 seconds.
 Between casts an additional normally distributed delay of 0.05 seconds is imposed.
-The duration of a session is again normally distributed with an average of 120 seconds and a 12 second deviation.
+The duration of a session is again normally distributed with the average shown in Table 1.
 If a fixed encounter duration is imposed rather than a distribution, the selected encounter duration highly influences relative rotation values due to cyclical advantages of spell timing.

 ### Rotations